-Check the following causes, in this order
+Check the following causes, in this order:

-- 1. Do you have a valid TurningTechnologies clicker model? - 2.
-Are you clicking correctly?
+- 1. Are you clicking correctly?
 To click a particular response, you only press the desired optioned and nothing else.
 For instance, if you want to select option 2, you should only press "2".
-When you do so, the light on your clicker should turn a solid green. - 3.
+When you do so, the light on your clicker should turn a solid green. - 2.
 When you click in class, does the light turn solid green? - a.
 If yes, then you likely have a registration problem.
-If you have not registered, do so following the instructions posted on Sakai.
-If you have registered, email econ410-admin@unc.eduand provide as much information as possible. - b.
+Try registering again (or for the first time!) and make sure to enter your Onyen in the User ID box. - b.
 If no, but you do see a red light or a blinking red/green light, then you are likely on the wrong channel.
-Change the Channel to 41.
-Generally, this is done by hitting "Channel" then "41" then "Channel". - c.
+Change the Channel to 41 by hitting "Channel" then "41" then "Channel". - c.
 If no, but you see no light, then you might have a dead battery.
 The clicker battery can be replaced with a standard watch battery you can find at most drug stores.

-If none of these steps have helped (and you are sure you don't have a broken clicker), email econ410-admin@unc.edu and provide as much information as possible.
+If none of these steps have helped (and you are sure you don't have a broken clicker), email me provide as much information as possible.